mikeBoterf/hugo-docsy-software-prereqs/README.md

-# hugo-install
+# hugo-docsy-install

-Ansible playbooks to install software required for hugo to function properly.
+Ansible playbooks to install software required for hugo-docsy build to function properly.

 ## Run it